Thursday, Sept. 11Noon and

 Thursday, Dec.
 11Noon and 7 p.m.Admission: $5

+pianists.
 With a performance history spanning jazz fests to symphony

 appearances throughout the Midwest and Canada, as well as recent appearances

-on NPR's All Things Considered and Morning Edition, Matthew has
+on NPR's All Things Considered and Morning Edition, Matthew

-in Jjzz only began in 2001 after he attended a hometown boogie woogie
+start in Jjzz only began in 2001 after he attended a hometown boogie woogie

 festival.
 He was so awestruck by the performances he saw that night, he left

 his career as an attorney to become a blues and boogie woogie performing

 artist.
 With a lot of time and effort, Ball would reach a breakthrough in 2005

 with a career launching performance at the exclusive Arches Piano Stage in

 Thursday, Jan.
 22Noon and 7 p.m.